-As a child I used to feel shy talking about food fearing that I might be mistakenly stamped as a gourmand.
-Nowadays it is a common sight that teens talking all about food with their peers with no inhibition, there is also a welcome trend that kids happily wielding small ladles to cook up their favorite meals (thanks to the TV shows like Masterchef Juniors), and above all we could see gourmands proudly call themselves a foodie. 🙂
+As a child I used to shy away from talking about food fearing that I might be mistakenly stamped as a gourmand.
+Nowadays it is a common sight that teens are talking all about food with their peers with no inhibition, and there is also a welcome trend that kids happily wielding small ladles to cook up their favorite meals (thanks to the TV shows like Masterchef Juniors), and above all we could find gourmands proudly call themselves a foodie. 🙂

 A foodie would definitely find golden green crepes (pesarat) served with melt-in-mouth savory sooji (upma), flavorful lentil stew (sambar), spicy ginger chutney and creamy coconut chutney as a gastronomic delight.

 Pesarat is a protein-rich dosa made of whole green gram (moong dal) popular in Andhra Pradesh & Telangana.
 We can make pesarat spongy or crispy according to our palate.
 Pesarat may be served as an elaborate meal as shown above or simply with any chutney of our choice.
 Now the recipe for pesarattu is as below: